Nevada public assistance.

 The state of Nevada offers public and cash assistance to qualified low income families for a number of needs.
 Families and individuals may be able to receive help for paying bills.
-In addition, most of the government funded programs will also help people gain self-sufficiency over the long term by helping them find a job, gain new skills or increase their income.
+In addition, most of the government funded programs (including from Nevada Department of Health and Human Services or DHHS) will also help people gain self-sufficiency over the long term by helping them find a job, gain new skills or increase their income.
+Find how to apply for public aid in Nevada below, including by County, including for Spanish speakers.

 The Nevada Energy Assistance Program (EAP) is made up of Low Income Home Energy Assistance Program (LIHEAP) as well as Nevada’s Universal Energy Charge (UEC).
 This service offers a government paid supplement to assist qualifying low-income Nevadans, including families with children, seniors, and the disabled, pay for the cost of home energy and cooling bills.